CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-02-24.md

         * [openSUSE devel:languages:perl](https://build.opensuse.org/project/show/devel:languages:perl)
         * [All CPAN packages starting with A](https://build.opensuse.org/project/show/devel:languages:perl:CPAN-A)
     * @sjn: get metadata from a CPAN package to get the dependencies for use in determining dependencies, etc.
-    * @stigo: are distro packaging details in scope for SBOM security for us?
+    * stigo: are distro packaging details in scope for SBOM security for us?
         * @sjn yes becasue the packageurl is necessary to allow us to find the items.
 5. [CPAN Security Patch Tooling](https://github.com/orgs/CPAN-Security/projects/11)
 6. [CPAN Software Composition Analysis](https://github.com/orgs/CPAN-Security/projects/6)